-- 7. Other roster corrections can be made at any time during the semester by completing the \ROSTER CORRECTION FORM (see form in the Appendix).
-The intent of this policy is to allow administrative changes to a student schedule as deemed appropriate by the department chair or division dean and with the approval of the faculty involved. - K. Auditing Courses - 1.
-Students wishing to audit a course must gain approval from the chair of their department or their division dean and from the instructor of the course to be audited. - 2.
-Other individuals may audit credit courses without charge on a first-come, firstserved, space-available basis as determined by the instructor and the chair of the department or dean of the division offering the course.
+- 1. Students wishing to audit a course must gain approval from the chair of their department or their division dean and from the instructor of the course to be audited. - 2.
+Other individuals may audit credit courses without charge on a first-come, first-served, space-available basis as determined by the instructor and the chair of the department or dean of the division offering the course.
 In most cases, course prerequisites are to be met. - 3.
 Course auditors shall attend without credit, without formal recognition and without being required to meet course requirements, and may not receive future credit for this course through examination. - 4.
 Non-credit, income-reimbursable courses may not be audited. - 5.
-Individuals who receive approval to audit a course which has a lab component and a lab fee will be required to pay the fee, or will not be permitted to audit the course. - L. Suspension or Expulsion from College - 1.
-A student who is suspended from college up to midterm shall receive a grade of W in all courses for that semester. - 2.
+Individuals who receive approval to audit a course which has a lab component and a lab fee will be required to pay the fee, or will not be permitted to audit the course.

+L. Suspension or Expulsion from College

+- 1. A student who is suspended from college up to midterm shall receive a grade of W in all courses for that semester. - 2.
 A student who is suspended from college after midterm and up to the last day of class shall receive either a WP or WF for each course as provided by the course instructor, unless a grade (including a WI) for a given course has already been assigned.
 For courses which meet for less than one semester, midterm is defined as the midpoint of the course.
 The grade of WP or WF will be posted on the final grade roster; this grade can be changed only at the discretion of the instructor from a WP to a WF, from a WF to a WP or from a WP or WF to a passing grade. - 3.
 In addition, "suspended" will be noted on the transcript. - 4.
-A student who is suspended from college cannot transfer credits to the college until he/she applies for readmission and regains matriculated status.
-An expelled student can never transfer credits to the college.

-5. A student who is expelled from the college forfeits all rights associated with being a student; such a student will not receive any grades and will have "expelled" noted on the transcript.
+A student who is suspended from college cannot transfer credits to the college until they apply for readmission and regains matriculated status.
+An expelled student can never transfer credits to the college. - 5.
+A student who is expelled from the college forfeits all rights associated with being a student; such a student will not receive any grades and will have "expelled" noted on the transcript.

-1.35-2 ALTERNATIVE METHODS FOR GAINING COLLEGE CREDIT (Section revised 04/2022, Effective Fall 2022)
+1.35-2 ALTERNATIVE METHODS FOR GAINING COLLEGE CREDIT (Revised 04/2022